InstituteforDiseaseModeling/modelops-calabaria/docs/design/01-core-principles.md

-# Core Principles: One Model, Infinite Variants, One Wire Function
+# Core Principles: One BaseModel, Infinite Variants (and One Wire Function)

-## Critical Caveat: Code Identity Matters

-**⚠️ This entire architecture assumes the model code is immutable.** If the simulation engine changes (bug fixes, algorithm updates, refactoring), you have a DIFFERENT model that produces DIFFERENT results.
-This is why:

-1. **Model identity = code hash**: Every model is identified by its content hash (e.g., `SIRModel@a1b2c3d4`)
-2. **Bundle system required**: The `modelops-bundle` project captures and versions the exact code
-3. **Cache invalidation**: When code changes, the hash changes, invalidating all cached results
-4. **Reproducibility**: Results are only reproducible with the EXACT code version

-Without proper code versioning via bundles, you could have:
-- **Silent bugs**: Updated code returning cached results from old code
-- **Irreproducibility**: Can't reproduce old results after code changes
-- **Cache pollution**: Mixed results from different code versions

-**The bundle system (separate project) solves this by:**
-- Creating content-addressed bundles of model code
-- Computing deterministic digests
-- Shipping exact code from laptop to cloud
-- Ensuring cache keys include code hash

 ## The Fundamental Insight

-**Every possible variant of a model - regardless of fixed parameters, scenarios, or transforms - compiles to calls to the SAME wire function (for the SAME code version).**
+**Most common "variants" of a model a user will want to create --regardless of fixed parameters, scenarios, or transforms-- compile to calls to the SAME wire function (for the same code version).**

 This is the architectural keystone of Calabaria.
 It enables:

 - **Deploy once, explore infinitely**: Ship model code once, explore any parameter subspace
 - **Complete decoupling**: Research configuration is separate from model logic
 - **Perfect caching**: Same inputs always produce same outputs (for same code)
 - **Infinite scalability**: One wire function handles all variant combinations

+## The Software Design of BaseModel

+Calabaria's `BaseModel` class function is the most important in Calabaria, and it's worth explaining the underlying idea and what it brings.
+In software engineering terms, `BaseModel` is a *Facade-style Service Provider Interface (SPI)*.
+It's worth unpacking this jargon and explaining the two facets of `BaseModel`

+ 1. **Research-user-facing facade**: a *facade* class serves as a simple, front-facing interface to mask complex operations in highly usable layer.
+    The `BaseModel` class masks engine specifics behind a thin shell, leaving only *ergonomic* modeling-specific semantics exposed, such as parameter space adjustments, scenarios, transforms, and reparameterizations.
+Part of `BaseModel`'s design is as a *template method* host: high-level methods like `simulate()` are *fixed*, as they are constructed from subclass's `build_sim()` and `run_sim()` methods automatically.

+ 2. **Service Provider Interface**: behind the `BaseModel` facade is a Service Provider Interface.
+Specifically, we can think of this as a *port* to a service (simulation of a model, through the `simulate()` method) that is equipped with all the extras outside frameworks need to interact with the underlying model (such as the parameters, their bounds, etc). **Any outside framework that needs to interact with a simulation model can do so by *calling into* the model via its `BaseModel` class.** This is classic *inversion of control* (or the "Hollywood Principle: don’t call us, we’ll call you").
+This allows an outside framework (e.g. for calibration) to orchestrate calls to the simulation model externally -- exactly what they need to do!

 ## The Three Unities

-### 1. One Model
-A single `BaseModel` subclass contains all the computational logic:
+### 1. One Model A single `BaseModel` subclass contains all the computational
+logic:
-- Parameter definitions (M-space)
+- Parameter definitions (the *model parameter space*, or M-space)
 - Simulation dynamics (`build_sim`, `run_sim`)
 - Scenario definitions
 - Output extractors

 ### 2. Infinite Variants

 Unlimited research configurations through `VariantSpec`:
-- Different fixed/free parameter splits
+- Different fixed/free parameter splits (which are a subspace of M-space, known as the P-space)
 - Various scenario combinations
 - Alternative parameter transforms
 - Distinct output selections

 ### 3. One Wire Function

-A single cloud entry point that accepts M-space parameters:
+A single cloud entry point that only accepts M-space parameters:

 ```python
 def wire(params_M: Dict, seed: int, scenario_stack: Tuple, outputs: List) -> WireResponse
 ```

+There are many benefits of keeping all simulations in the *full* model parameter space (M-space):

+- **Fixing a parameter does not invalidate the cache**: Whether beta is fixed or free, the wire call with beta=0.3 produces the same result and hits the same cache entry
+- **Research flexibility without redeployment**: Any researcher can fix any parameter combination without changing the deployed code
+- **Consistent provenance**: The same (model_hash, params_M, scenarios, seed)
+  tuple always produces the same result, regardless of how you arrived at those parameters
+- **Simplified infrastructure**: Cloud systems only need to understand M-space, not the complexities of different P-space configurations
+- **Perfect result sharing**: Two researchers using different fixed/free splits but the same final parameters get identical results from cache
+- **Deterministic identity**: Cache keys depend only on actual computation inputs, not on research methodology

 ## The Core Principle in Action

 ### Local Research Environment

 ```python
 # Researcher creates a variant for their specific analysis
 spec = VariantSpec(